george24601/notes/java/springCloud/annotation.md

 @Async can also be applied to a method with return type – by wrapping the actual return in the Future

 Unlike methods annotated with @Scheduled, the methods annotated with @Async can take arguments.
 They will be invoked in the normal way by callers at runtime rather than by a scheduled task.

-### Bean

-The @Bean annotation works with @Configuration to create Spring beans.
-As mentioned earlier, @Configuration will have methods to instantiate and configure dependencies.
-Such methods will be annotated with @Bean.
-The method annotated with this annotation works as the bean ID, and it creates and returns the actual bean.

 ### Component